SamHumphreys/livewithme/README.md

 landlords for that property.
 Users can also create property listings which will be visible if they have updated the property to be available.

-Users can edit and delete the listings they have created, and add and delete images for their listings.
+If a user goes to their profile page they can see a list of their own listings, and can edit and delete the listings they have created, and add and delete images for their listings.

+A user will be able to see available listings only on the listing#index page.

 When a user or listing is deleted from the database a :dependent => destroy in the models means that any ghost listings or images are deleted as well.